aws-amplify/amplify-js/docs/media/authentication_guide.md

 To add federation provider

+Note: Before you doing this, make sure your Cognito User Pool doesn't set ```phone_number``` as required attribute.
+Because providers like Google won't grant the permission to Cognito to get the users' phone number from it.

 * Go to: Federation -> Identity providers
     * Select the federated identity provider
     * Input required configuration like App Id, App secret, Authorized scope